What Is Middleware? A Beginner-Friendly Guide

 - Consistent observability: every request gets the same

-and headers. - Faster decisions: run at the edge to redirect or deny early, saving server work.
+request_idand headers. - Faster decisions: redirect or deny early, saving server work.

-- Cleaner handlers: page/API code focuses on business logic, not plumbing.
+- Cleaner handlers: business logic stays in pages and APIs, not in plumbing.

 - Localized apps that must keep